jeffreyvr/easy-liveblogs/readme.txt

 == Changelog ==

+= Unreleased =
+* Only list open liveblogs in entry screen.

 = 1.6.2, May 25, 2021 =
 * Fixed issue where update polling was done on non liveblog pages.
 (Thanks for reporting @briandd)